Vatican: Pope alert and well a day after intestinal surgery

 “He told me that the pope is well,” the Italian news agency ANSA quoted Feroci as saying.
 De Donatis is the vicar of the Rome diocese.

-Get-well messages continued to arrive for the pope.
-Italian Premier Mario Draghi’s office said the leader “expresses affectionate wishes for a rapid convalescence and quick healing.”
+Get-well messages continued to pour in for the pope.
+Italian Premier Mario Draghi’s office said he “expresses affectionate wishes for a rapid convalescence and quick healing.”

+Italian state TV said among those praying for Francis was his ailing predecessor in the papacy, Benedict XVI, who has been living a life of prayer and meditation in a monastery on Vatican grounds since he retired in 2013, saying he didn’t have the strength to adequately carry out papal duties.
+The TV report cited the emeritus pontiff’s personal secretary as saying Francis was in Benedict’s prayers.

 Francis is staying in a special, 10th floor suite that the hospital keeps available for use by a pontiff, after Pope John Paul II stayed there several times for various medical problems.